Murder of Eve Carson: Lovette's trial, verdict, and sentencing

 premeditation and deliberation as a basis for the murder.
-Additionally, he argued that the sentencing process granted the judge too much discretion and that, because he was not irretrievably corrupt, his life sentence was cruel and usual.
+Additionally, he argued that the sentencing process granted the judge too much discretion and that, because he was not irretrievably corrupt, his life sentence was cruel and unusual.
 In 2014 the North Carolina Court of Appeals upheld Lovette's sentence.

 Prosecutors had also charged Lovette with the January 2008 murder of 29-year-old Duke University engineering student Abhijit Mahato but he was found not guilty in July 2014.

 Lovette is currently serving his life sentence.
 He was previously incarcerated at Pasquotank Correctional Institution, a close and minimum custody prison in Elizabeth City, North Carolina.
 He was transferred there on April 8, 2021.
-During his incarceration, he has committed seven infractions.
-They include threatening to harm staff, disobeying orders, involvement with gangs, profane language, possessing substance and audio/video/image devices.
-Lovette is now incarcerated at the Neuse Correctional Institution.
+During his incarceration, he has committed seventeen infractions.
+They include threatening to harm staff, disobeying orders, involvement with gangs, using profane language, and possessing substances and audio/video/image devices.
+Lovette is now incarcerated at the Albemarle Correctional Institution.

 Legacy

-To honor her life, the University of North Carolina established the Eve Carson Scholarship (officially the Eve Marie Carson Memorial Junior-Year Merit Scholarship) in order to achieve Carson's goal of "reward[ing] students who had grown significantly in the areas of academics, social justice and leadership since their college matriculation."
+To honor her life, the University of North Carolina established the Eve Carson Scholarship (officially the Eve Marie Carson Memorial Junior-Year Merit Scholarship) in order to achieve Carson's goal of "reward[ing] students who had grown significantly in the areas of academics, social justice, and leadership since their college matriculation."

-The scholarship is entirely student-run and is awarded annually to two juniors at the university and includes a $5,000 stipend for a summer experience and half-cost of attendance for the students' senior year.
+The scholarship is entirely student-run and is awarded annually to two juniors at the university.
+It includes a $5,000 stipend for a summer experience and half-cost of attendance for the student's senior year.

-The scholarship is intended to allow students to further give back to UNC by alleviating the financial burden of paying for college, upholding the scholarship's tag line of "Students Celebrating Students".
+The scholarship is intended to allow students to further give back to UNC by alleviating the financial burden of paying for college, upholding the scholarship's tagline of "Students Celebrating Students".
 The Morehead-Cain Scholarship also endowed a four-year, full merit scholarship in Carson's honor named the Eve Marie Carson Carolina Way Scholarship.
-The scholarship is expected to help attract qualified out-of-state students to the university and will provide recipients with additional programming and support during their undergraduate career.
+The scholarship is expected to help attract qualified out-of-state students to the university and will provide recipients with additional programming and support during their undergraduate careers.

 The case was brought to national attention again in 2009 after American Idol finalist Anoop Desai, who was a friend of Carson's, talked about her death on the show and how it motivated him to audition.
 On the second anniversary of her death, UNC dedicated the Eve Marie Carson Garden in honor of her and all students, past and future, who die before graduation.
 The garden is located near the Campus YMCA, an organization in which Carson was active, and contains a blue stone seat overlooking the campus's main quad.
 One feature of the garden is a wall of Georgia marble inscribed with her words: "Learn from every single being, experience, and moment.
 What joy it is to search for lessons and goodness and enthusiasm in others."
 Near the memorial garden is a Carolina blue butterfly-shaped bench.